Constantina: Life

 Sarcophagus of Constantina, sculpted around AD 340.
 Formerly in the Mausoleo di Santa Costanza, part of the complex of Sant'Agnese fuori le mura in Rome, it is now on display at the Museo Pio-Clementino in the Vatican City.

 Some time before mid 320s, Constantina was born to the emperor Constantine and empress Fausta.
 She was sister to Constantine II, Constans, Constantius II, Helena and half-sister to Crispus.
 In 335, Constantina married her cousin Hannibalianus, son of Flavius Dalmatius, whom Constantine I had created Rex Regum et Ponticarum Gentium, "King of Kings and Ruler of the Pontic Tribes".
 From her first marriage, Constantina may have had a daughter, Constantia, who later married Memmius Vitrasius Orfitus and become mother of Rusticiana, wife of Quintus Aurelius Symmachus.
 After Constantine died, great purges of the imperial family occurred and her husband was executed in 337.

 For the second time, Constantius II gave Constantina to Hannibalianus' cousin, and her own half cousin Gallus.
 Gallus was created a Caesar of the East and his name changed to Constantius Gallus to further his legitimacy around 349/350, which also presumably was the time of their marriage.
 Gallus was twenty-five or twenty-six at the time, whereas Constantina was substantially his senior.
 Her second marriage produced a daughter Anastasia, whose full name and fate are unknown.

 Constantina and Constantius Gallus were then sent from Rome to Syria at Antioch to govern that portion of the Eastern Roman Empire.
 She would not return to Rome until her death.
 In AD 354, when Constantius called for Gallus, the caesar sent Constantina to her brother, with the purpose to mitigate his position in Constantius' consideration.
 While on her way to meet with Constantius II, she died at Caeni Gallicani in Bithynia (Asia Minor).
 The cause of her death was a sudden high fever of unknown cause.
 Her body was sent back to Rome and entombed near Via Nomentana in a mausoleum her father, Emperor Constantine I, had started building for her.
-This mausoleum would later become known as the church of Santa Costanza, when Constantina was venerated as saint.
+This mausoleum would later become known as the church of Santa Costanza, when Constantina was venerated as a saint.
 Her porphyry sarcophagus is on exhibit in the Vatican Museums.